Book your IT sessions early

 Remember to complete the evaluations

 Students complete short surveys in their Student Coursebook, tear them out and hand them in.
-The Lead Teacher then either pops them in the post to us or hands them over at the school final.
+The Lead Teacher then hands them to us at the Presentation Skills Workshop.

 Register for our newsletter